OVagamundo/Flashcard-Heroes/docs/EncounterSystem.md

 ### Testing Notes

 - For deterministic tests, specify `enemy_trinket_ids` directly on the test `EncounterDefinition` resource to validate enemy trinket behaviors.

+## Encounter Generation Algorithm (V9.2)

+The `EncounterGenerator` uses a "Constrained Random Build" algorithm with a robust gap-filling step to generate dynamic enemy teams.

+### Algorithm Phases

+1.  **Setup & Pooling:**
+    *   Loads all non-hero GachaBallDefinitions.
+    *   Separates them into `available_units` and `available_items`, sorted by cost.

+2.  **Mandatory Spend:**
+    *   Ensures at least 50% of the budget is spent on units to prevent item-heavy, unit-light encounters.

+3.  **Flexible Spending:**
+    *   Iteratively buys random affordable units or items until the budget is nearly full.
+    *   Respects unit caps (max 6) and item slot limits.

+4.  **Gap Filling (Robustness):**
+    *   If budget remains, explicitly searches for "filler" units or items that fit the remaining budget exactly or closely.
+    *   Prioritizes expensive fillers first to maximize efficiency.

+5.  **Fallback Mechanism:**
+    *   If generation fails or produces an invalid encounter, a `_create_fallback_encounter` method is called.
+    *   This method safely looks up a valid Tier 1 unit (e.g., via Database query) rather than relying on hardcoded IDs, ensuring playability even with data changes.